Preauthorization Program, Concurrent Review, and Discharge Planning

 Utilization Management staff is available to answer provider questions related to the utilization management process during normal business hours (8:00 AM to 6:00 PM Monday through Friday).
 Voicemails may be left after hours for return phone calls the next business day.

-The criteria used in making a utilization management decision are available upon request by calling 800.471.2242.
+The criteria used in making a utilization management decision is available.
+Please visit our Medical Policies for more information.
+Copies of InterQual criteria are available upon request by calling the Preauthorization Department at 800-471-2242.

 Concurrent Review is conducted to evaluate and monitor the medical necessity and appropriateness of ongoing care and services.
 Concurrent review is performed by registered nurses using standardized clinical criteria.
 Concurrent review is provided on-site at a number of participating hospitals and facilities for inpatient admissions.
 If an on-site review is not performed during an inpatient confinement, telephonic reviews with the Facility's Utilization Review/Quality Improvement Department will be conducted.